tapvirsingh/StudentGradeEval/README.md

 # StudentGradeEval

+## The code is written using Visual Studio 2019

-1. Write a C++ program that will input a student’s final grade from 50-100.
+## 1. Write a C++ program that will input a student’s final grade from 50-100.
 Evaluate the Final grade and display the Point Equivalent based on the table below.

 Indicate also the remarks if it is “Passed” or “Failed”.